 The final mixed-effects model presented in this study was able to replicate the temporal dynamics of the reproduction number observed in metropolitan France during the first 14 months of the COVID-19 pandemic.
 The model closely matched the data but for a short period in September 2020, where the temporary increase in the reproduction number was not captured.
-This sporadic increase coincided with the end of the summer holidays and a period when the avoidance of social gatherings fell to a low level (27).
+This sporadic increase coincided with the end of the summer holidays and a period when the avoidance of social gatherings fell to a low level [25].
 Yet information on such individual behaviours at the department level was not available for inclusion in the regression model.
 However, both the return-to-school and the resurgence of social gatherings presumably contributed to shape the change in transmission, in addition to weather conditions and decisions made by health authorities.
+In addition, the model did not fully capture the high variability observed in the department-level reproduction numbers at the beginning of the study period (March 2020).
+Such heterogeneity in the early spread of the epidemic might be due to other factors that we did not account for: for example, it has been shown that, before the first lockdown, R was larger in regions where the virus was first introduced, and their neighboring regions [4].